openmove/ojp-middleware/README.md

 # OJP middleware

-Open API for distributed Journey Planning to OpentripPlanner Middleware as a Passive System
+Open API for distributed Journey Planning to OpentripPlanner Middleware as a Passive System.

-## Structure

-[Monorepo](https://codefresh.io/howtos/lerna-monorepo/) that contains NPM modules and Docker microservices
+The project structure is a [Monorepo](https://codefresh.io/howtos/lerna-monorepo/) that contains NPM modules and Docker microservices

 ## Documentation